"The fastest code is the code that never runs. The fastest inference is the inference that predicts the answer before it finishes thinking."

 By the end of this chapter, you will understand the math behind each technique, know when to apply each one, and have hands-on experience quantizing models, profiling memory, implementing speculative decoding, and deploying high-throughput inference servers.

 Even the most capable model is useless if it is too slow or too expensive to serve.
-This chapter covers quantization, KV-cache optimization, speculative decoding, and other techniques that determine whether your LLM application can meet real-world latency and cost requirements in production (Part VIII).
+This chapter covers quantization, KV cache optimization, speculative decoding, and other techniques that determine whether your LLM application can meet real-world latency and cost requirements in production (Part VIII).

 - Explain the mathematics of absmax, zero-point, and per-group quantization; apply GPTQ, AWQ, and bitsandbytes to compress a 7B model to 4-bit